Two Russian bankers left in EU limbo, despite court win

 EU sanctions forbid pro-Russian lobbying of EU institutions or member states' governments by European law firms or PR consultancies.

-But Croatia, Hungary, and Slovakia have pushed to get their Russian friends or own nationals successfully delisted in the past, while Russian oligarchs' lobbyists and spin doctors are free to visit EU capitals.
+But Croatia, Hungary, and Slovakia have pushed to get their Russian friends or own nationals successfully delisted in the past, while Russian oligarchs' lobbyists and spin doctors were free to visit EU capitals.

 And the fact that Aven and Fridman, like Mazepin, remained on the EU blacklist for now despite their "annulments" showed that litigation alone might not be enough to get off the hook.